What is “Island”

 Please refer to Manual setup for prerequisites and detailed steps.

 In normal mode, Island only takes care of apps inside the Island space.
-The “God / Demigod mode” is an advanced mode, in which Island takes control of ALL apps, both inside and outside Island space.
+The “Managed Mainland” is an advanced mode, in which Island also takes control of apps outside Island space.
 For example, you can freeze any app without cloning it to Island space.
-At present God mode is only recommended for advanced users.
+At present Managed Mainland is only recommended for advanced users.